ServiceNow/servicenow-devops-get-change/README.md

 ### `change-details`

 The change details to be used for identifying change request in ServiceNow instance.
 The change details is a JSON object surrounded by curly braces _{}_ containing key-value pair separated by a comma _,_.
 A key-value pair consists of a key and a value separated by a colon _:_.
-The keys supported in key-value pair are *build_number*, *pipeline_name*, *description*, *stage_name*
+The keys supported in key-value pair are *build_number*, *pipeline_name*, *stage_name*

-### `interval`

-The time in seconds to wait between trying the API.
-The default value is 100 seconds.

-### `timeout`

-The max. time in seconds to wait until the action should fail.
-The default value is 3600 seconds.

 ## Outputs

-No outputs produced.
+### `change-request-number`

+*Change Request Number* found for the given change details

+### `status`

+To know the status of the Change Request GET.

 # Notices